Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Experiments

-For model-based evaluation, the left sub-figure in Figure~\ref{fig:experiment} presents the average reward and negated cost scores (to keep consistency between two sub-figures regarding harmlessness) of responses generated by compared language models, when evaluated by the reward model Beaver-7b-unified-reward and cost model Beaver-7b-unified-cost~\cite{daisafe}.
-For GPT-4 evaluation, the right sub-figure in Figure~\ref{fig:experiment} plots the Elo scores of compared models regarding helpfulness and harmlessness evaluated by GPT-4.
-Figure~\ref{fig:experiment} shows that our algorithm $\algpddpo$ achieves the best performance regarding helpfulness while effectively improving harmlessness compared to the SFT model.
-While the harmlessness performance of our $\algpddpo$ is worse than $\mathtt{Beaver\mbox{-}v3.0}$, $\mathtt{Beaver\mbox{-}v3.0}$ requires much higher memory and computational costs than our algorithm (cannot be run on a single GH200 GPU with 96GB memory), and does not have rigorous theoretical guarantees as our algorithm.
-This trade-off between performance and memory/computational cost is similar to the trade-offs between DPO and RLHF that have been reported in the literature~\cite{rafailov2023direct,xu2024dpo}.
+Figure~\ref{fig:experiment} shows the model-based evaluation results, i.e., the average reward and negated cost scores of the responses generated by compared language models, when evaluated by the reward model Beaver-7b-v1.0-reward and the cost model Beaver-7b-v1.0-cost~\cite{daisafe}.
+On the TruthfulQA dataset, our algorithms $\algpddpo$ and $\algpddpoadalag$ outperform all other algorithms.
+On the PKU-SafeRLHF-Test dataset, our algorithm $\algpddpo$ ($\lambda\in\{2,3,4\}$), which only needs to train two models, outperforms almost all other algorithms except $\beaverthree$ which requires to train three models, and is comparable to $\psacpo$~\cite{wachi2024stepwise}.
+However, unlike our algorithms, $\psacpo$ does not have any theoretical guarantee.
+In addition, when allowing the use of an additional cost model to update the Lagrange multiplier, built upon $\algpddpo$ ($\lambda=2$), our $\algpddpoadalag$ only needs less than 1-hour training time to achieve significantly better performance than $\psacpo$.
+While our algorithms perform worse than $\beaverthree$, as an RLHF-style algorithm, $\beaverthree$ needs to train three models and requires much higher memory costs than our $\algpddpo$ (cannot be run on a single GH200 GPU).
+In addition, $\beaverthree$ does not possess any theoretical guarantee.
+This trade-off between performance and memory costs is similar to the trade-offs between DPO and RLHF that have been reported in the literature~\cite{rafailov2023direct,xu2024dpo}.